SilentBob999/adblock/README.md

 # Instructions
-Copy code to wanup script (Administration->Scripts->Wan Up) Edit to your like.
+Copy code to wanup script (Administration->Scripts->Wan Up)

+Edit to your like.

+#### Some good command :  (to run from telnet, ssh or Tool->System)
+#####  To apply you change made in the wanup script do :
++ "service wan restart"   :   The wanup script from the GUI is saved in NVRAM, it is copied to RAM (/tmp/script_wanup.sh) and executed at router startup or when you restart the WAN service.

+And 1 of these two command (you need to wait a couple of minute preferably)
++ "/tmp/script_wanup.sh toggle"   :   Do it twice to turn off / turn on the script.
+Because the script his using a marker file in /tmp that does not get deleted if you just restart the wan service. (not needed if you reboot the router)
++ "/tmp/script_wanup.sh force"   :   Will force the download of all source and defacto enable the script.
+Dont forget to use it if you have made change to source URL and have enable CIFS.

+###### The script also accept the argument "stop" but it will be stop only until next reboot / wan service restart.

+### UPDATE
+add a task in Administration->Scheduler.
+ Command "/tmp/script_wanup.sh"

+You can also create a custom scedule with the command "cru".
+You can put it in Administration->Scripts->Init

+cru a <unique id> <"min hour day month week command">

+Twice a week on Wednesday and Saturday at 4h30 am

+cru a UpdateAdlist "30 4 * * 3,6  /tmp/script_wanup.sh >/dev/null 2>&1"

 ### CIFS="/cifs1/dnsmasq"
  Adapt this to what you want, dont use JFFS, Only cifs1 or 2 or nothing.